lovepigeons/Entity4j/README.md

 ### Querying with Lambdas

-This example shwows updating, querying, and deleting.
+This example shows updating, querying, and deleting.

 ```java
 // Update